cirrusidentity/docker-simplesamlphp/README.md

-The image allows you to mount a `config-overide.php` into the `config` to change certain configuration settings, including enabling idp mode and allowing `exampleauth` In this example we mount a an override of some configuration options, and the file needed to configure an IdP.
+The image allows you to mount a `config-overide.php` into the `config` to change certain configuration settings, including enabling idp mode and allowing `exampleauth` In this example we mount an override of some configuration options, and the file needed to configure an IdP.
 ```
 docker run --name ssp-idp \
   --mount type=bind,source="$(pwd)/samples/cert",target=/var/simplesamlphp/cert,readonly \